Nozidoali/leap-frontend/README_exportVerilog.md

 nodeName: the name of a generic node
 PhiNodeName: name of the phi node
 IdBB: id of the BB where this node belongs to
+srcNodeName: name of the source node of an edge
+dstNodeName: name of the destination node of an edge
-IdSrcBB: id of the BB src of the edge across BBs
+IdSrcBB: id of the BB of srcNodeName
-IdDstBB: id of the BB dst of the edge across BBs
+IdDstBB: id of the BB od dstNodeName

 # NAMING FORMAT